juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 In reality, not every chatbot platform is created equal or is a perfect fit for the tasks you have at hand.
 For example, many of our customers mentioned to us before they found Juji, they had explored 20+ chatbot platforms but failed to find the one that meets their needs.

-To help you expedite your chatbot platform selection process, in this article we will first identify different types of chatbots for businesses.
-Then we will dive into each type of chatbot and list the relevant key technical and business factors you should consider when evaluating different AI chatbot platforms for supporting the specific type of chatbot.
+To help you expedite your chatbot platform selection process, in this article we will first identify different types of chatbots based on business needs, and then dive into each type of chatbot, listing the relevant key technical and business factors you should consider when evaluating different AI chatbot platforms for supporting that specific type of chatbot.

 ## I﻿dentify the type of chatbot based on your business needs